-The Cairns Young Chamber have increased their level of investment in our leadership of the future by selecting 22 young local people to participate in the 2016 ‘Emerging Leaders’ Professional Development Program.
+In 2016 the Cairns Young Chamber increased their level of investment in our leadership of the future by selecting 22 young local people to participate in the 2016 ‘Emerging Leaders’ Professional Development Program.

 The highly sought after Leadership Program boasts a regional capacity focus and is aimed at taking young professionals out of their comfort zone and showing them what it really means to be a remarkable leader.